 While the SDK does not put any limitations on the number of instances that can be created, we strongly recommend keeping the number of SDKs down to one or two.

-You can listen to four different events from the SDK:
+You can listen for four different events from the SDK.

 SDK_READY_FROM_CACHE